Examining Federal Debt in Canada by Prime Ministers Since Confederation, 2022

 - Canada’s 23 prime ministers have each left a legacy, and each of those legacies has an effect on all Canadians.
 One element critical to an analysis of each prime minister is whether he or she left the federal government more or less indebted than when first taking office.

-- This bulletin measures the debt legacies of all prime ministers since 1870, up to the expected end of Prime Minister Justin Trudeau’s first term in 2019.
+- This bulletin measures the debt legacies of all prime ministers from 1870 to 2022.
 We examine the percentage change in inflation-adjusted gross debt per person during the tenures of various prime ministers.
 By accounting for population growth and inflation, the level of debt accumulated by each prime minister can be compared through Canada’s history.

 - Historical context is vital to understanding the debt legacies of each prime minister.
 For instance, global conflicts such as World War I and World War II and multiple economic downturns contributed significantly to the substantial growth in debt per person that occurred during the tenures of Sir Robert Borden (188.1 percent) and William Lyon Mackenzie King (145.2 percent).

 - During economic downturns, the federal government collects less revenue and spends more as incomes decline and Canadians draw more on services such as Employment Insurance.
 These downturns contribute significantly to federal debt accumulation, but are out of the direct control of prime ministers.

 - In 2022, federal per-person debt is projected to be $47,070, which is the third highest amount in Canadian history (behind only 2020 and 2021).
 This is more than 25 per cent higher than per-person debt before COVID in 2019.
 During Prime Minister Justin Trudeau’s tenure, federal per-person debt increased by 35.3 percent between 2015 and 2022.

 Get the latest news from the Fraser Institute on the latest research studies, news and events.